wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 + `"users"`: The owners of sites that have the owning app installed.
 + `"users-of-users"`: The site members of a site that have the owning app installed.

+>**Note:** If you enable `users-of-users` permissions for reading or writing an extended field, you should also enable the same permissions for `users`.
+Otherwise, site owners won't be able to read or write the extended field data created by their site visitors.

 #### `x-wix-archive`
-This keyword is used to archive an extended field.
+This keyword is added to the schema of an existing extended field to archive the field.
 The value of this keyword is a boolean.
 Once an extended field is archived, it can't be read or written using APIs.
 If an archived extended field has nested fields, the nested fields are also archived.
 To restore an archived extended field, change the value of this keyword to `false` or remove it from the schema.

 For example:
 ```json